Stonelinks/stonelinks.org/content/blog/execute-time-and-plot-c-programs-with-python.md

 </pre>

-I've also attached the whole lab <a href='http://stonelinks.org/wp-content/uploads/2011/02/lab1.zip'>here</a> in case the python does not make sense by itself.
+I've also attached the whole lab [here]({{wr}}wp-content/uploads/2011/02/lab1.zip) in case the python does not make sense by itself.
 Hope someone finds this useful!